 Eshhad is an online platform that aggregates and collates alleged religious persecution and sectarian attacks in Egypt.
 Although Egypt’s Christians have been the predominant target of sectarian hostility, the country’s Bahá’í, Jewish, Shi’a , and Non-Religious citizens have also been subject to similar incidents of discrimination.
 Eshhad hosts a database that collects publicly available information and a map that geo-references the recorded incidents.
 In addition to the Eshhad Database and Eshhad Map, Eshhad will provide a variety of resources, including minority group background profiles and analytical commentary.
 Sectarianism is a complex issue and with the increasing political and social changes the need for a way to track the problem is of growing importance.
 Although currently focused on minorities in Egypt, future phases of the project may expand to include other coverage of other countries and marginalized groups in the Middle East and North Africa.

-Since August 2013, Eshhad has documented close to 300 alleged sectarian incidents—events that have victimized homes, houses of worship, stores, schools, and individuals in Egypt.
+Since August 2013, Eshhad has documented over 500 alleged sectarian incidents—events that have victimized homes, houses of worship, stores, schools, and individuals in Egypt.
 Eshhad serves as a platform that provides researchers, policymakers, and journalists with data that is crucial to addressing issues of security, rule of law, and basic freedoms of religion and thought.
 The project provides a backdrop to understanding Egypt’s simultaneous pursuit of freedom and security within the greater context of democratic transition.

 Although sectarian conflict and violence are not new phenomena in Egypt, it has become increasingly difficult to accurately document the ongoing incidents.
 The project was launched in order to fill an information gap and provide a clearer picture of religious discrimination and violence in Egypt.
 Eshhad, which previously existed as an independent entity and is now an incubated project at the Tahrir Institute for Middle East Policy (TIMEP), seeks to encourage transparency and to influence policy by explaining the context in which sectarianism occurs throughout the Middle East.
 While Eshhad is currently focused on highlighting the proliferation of sectarian attacks on minority groups in Egypt, its long-term vision will expand to include sectarianism in the region as a whole.